The benefits of becoming a self-employed estate planner

 All you need to become an estate planner is a high degree of empathy, communication skills, and a willingness to learn.
 If you’re used to looking after other people, in a nursing or caring capacity, or ensuring customers experience great service, whether in sales or retail, you will be able to pivot into a career as an estate planner.

-After carrying out the Foundation training, you’ll have all the knowledge needed to begin creating wills for your clients.
+After carrying out the Foundation training to become an estate planner, you’ll have all the knowledge needed to begin creating wills for your clients.
 Using the Legacy Software, you’ll be able to keep clients notified of the status of their documentation, update information easily, and refer clients to other CTT services if necessary.

 But you needn’t stop there, once you’re up and running after the Foundation course, the sky’s the limit in terms of your professional development.
 We encourage you to grow your skills and diversify your abilities as much as possible.
 The more services you offer, the more successful you will be.
 We have training focused on trusts, the finer details of estate planning, and lasting power of attorney to name a few.